khawkins/offline-app-developer-starter-kit/docs/OfflineLookups.md

 3. Login to the Mobile Offline App.
 Let the briefcase priming is fully completed.

+4. To verify that you can create records while offline:

+    1. Turn off the network on your device (e.g. by putting it in Airplane Mode, turning off WiFi, etc.).
-4. Turn off network on device, tap the New button from Contacts home page to create a contact.
+    2. Tap the `New` button from the `Contacts` home page to create a new contact.
-    - Fill required data fields, e.g., Last Name
+    3. Fill in the required data fields, like Last Name.
-    - Tap the Account lookup field at the bottom.
-It brings up a modal page with a search box.
-You can type any key to start search.
-The dropdown list shows any matched records in cache, including the drafts!
-Select an account record from the dropdown list.
-The modal page is automatically closed.
+    4. Tap the `Account` lookup field at the bottom.
+It will bring up a modal page with a search box.
+    5. Start searching by entering your filter criteria.
+The dropdown list shows any records matching your filter in the local cache, including the drafts!
+    6. Select an `Account` record from the dropdown list.
+The modal page is automatically closed, and the `Account` record is filled in the lookup field.
-    - Now you have the account record filled in the lookup field.
-You can go ahead to save it as a new contact draft.
+    7. Save the record as a new `Contact` draft.

-5. Turn on network on device, let the drafts automatically synced up with server.
-You should see a new contact is created successfully with an associated account!
+5. Turn on the device network, and let the drafts automatically sync up with the server.
+You should see that a new contact has been created successfully with an associated account!